Ayinla Omowura: Legacy

 Following the death of Omowura in 1980 and Haruna Ishola in 1983, the popularity of Apala music waned and has been largely replaced by Fuji music.
-New school Nigerian musicians, Terry Apala and Q-dot Alagbe have made music influenced by Omowura's style.
+New school Nigerian musicians, Terry Apala, Mayolee and Q-dot Alagbe have made music influenced by Omowura's style.

 Omowura's feud with Ayinde Barrister served as the foundation for the musical enmity between Barrister and Kollington as Kollington took on the form, and pattern of Omowura's music and also inherited Omowura's adversaries.

 An album titled Anigilaje was released in his memory on the 40th year anniversary of his death.
 It was a collaborative effort by Oyetola Oniwide, a professor and radio presenter, Sefiu Alao, a Fuji musician and Halimat Omowura, Apala singer and Omowura's daughter.
 Omowura's 95-year old drummer played the drums on the 13-tracked project which was vocalised by Sefiu Alao.

 Ibikunle Amosun, a former governor of Ogun State renovated Omowura's Itoko, Abeokuta residence in anticipation of the 40th year anniversary of his death.

 Lawyer and journalist, Festus Adedayo published a biography titled Ayinla Omowura: Life and Times of an Apala Legend in 2020.
 When asked why Omowura remains relevant, Adedayo replied that “Ayinla has always had a cult following, even till now, many of his followers see his songs as evergreen.
 Till today, seldom would you find a musician who has his kind of lacerating lyrics.
 That lacuna cannot and has yet to be filled by any other musician.”

 Director and producer, Tunde Kelani, also an Abeokuta native who as a child, caught a glimpse of Omowura in his neighbourhood, made a film eponymously titled Ayinla that was released on June 18, 2021.